himynameissteve/graduated-pricing-calculator/README.md

-# Lithic
+# Graduated Pricing Calculator

-Hi Lithic,

 This small piece of software is a coding exercise I asked some candidates to solve and is based on the pricing model of Atlassian products.
-In the manner of "eat your own dog food", I wrote a version for you.
+In the manner of "eat your own dog food", I wrote a version.

 Here's the original task for javascript candidates: